codio/knowledge/source/instructors/authoring/assessments/grade-book.rst

 To clone a rubric from one assignment to another within the same course, you must first add at least one rubric item to the source rubric.
 Follow these steps:

-1. Navigate to your gradebook assessment using Method 2 from the "Grading a Grade Book Assessment" section
+1. Navigate to your Grade Book assessment using Method 2 from the "Grading a Grade Book Assessment" section
 2. Add a new rubric item to the assessment
-3. Navigate to a different gradebook assessment in the same course using the same method
+3. Navigate to a different Grade Book assessment in the same course using the same method
 4. Next to **Total Points**, click **Copy Rubrics**

 .. image:: /img/guides/gradingwindowcopyrubricbutton.png